RLover06/RLover06/README.md

 <!--Intro start-->
-- 🔭 I'm a Physicist, currently focused on programming and data analysis.
+* 🔭 I'm a Physicist, currently focused on programming and data analysis.

-- 🔧 I developed my thesis on Raman spectroscopy applied to cerium-doped ZnO using MATLAB.
+* 🔧 I developed my thesis on Raman spectroscopy applied to cerium-doped ZnO using MATLAB.

-- ☁️ I stand out for my adaptability and ability to learn.
+* ☁️ I stand out for my adaptability and ability to learn.
 I hope to be a good software developer and an excellent colleague.

-- 💻 The work I do at DataForest.io is quite rewarding.
+* 💻 The work I do at DataForest.io is quite rewarding.
 Not only do I implement new features and integrations to help businesses connect with customers.
 I am also helping Colombia grow its GDP.

-Tech Stack:

-* Svelte/SvelteKit
-* ⁠TypeScript
-* ⁠Tailwind CSS
-* ⁠Prisma
-* ⁠PostgresSQL
-* ⁠Supabase
-* ⁠Vercel

 <!--- stats & Trophy (start) -->